foxcpp/maddy/HACKING.md

 There are components called "modules".
 They are represented by objects implementing the module.Module interface.
 Each module gets its unique name.
 The function used to create a module instance is saved with this name as a key into the global map called "modules registry".
-Each module can be created multiple times, each instance gets its unique name and is placed into a global map (a separate one) too.

-Modules can reference each other by instance names (module.GetInstance).
-When a module instance reference is acquired, the caller usually checks whether the module in question implements the needed interface.
-Module implementers are discouraged from using module.GetInstance directly and should prefer using ModuleFromNode or config.Map matchers.
-These functions handle "inline module definition" syntax in addition to simple instance references.
+Whenever module needs another module for some functionality, it references it using a configuration directive with a matcher that internalls calls modconfig.ModuleFromNode.
+That function looks up the module "constructor" in the registry, calls it with corresponding arguments, checks whether the returned module satisfies the needed interfaces and then initializes it.

+Alternatively, if configuration uses &-syntax to reference existing configuration block, ModuleFromNode simply looks it up in the global instances registry.
+All modules defined the configuration as a separate top-level blocks are created before main initialization and are placed in the instances registry where they can be looked up as mentioned before.

-Module instances are initialized lazily if they are referenced by other modules (module.GetInstance calls mod.Init if necessary).
-Module instances not referenced explicitly anywhere but still defined in the configuration are initialized in arbitrary order by the Start function (below).
+Top-level defined module instances are initialized (Init method) lazily as they are required by other modules. 'smtp' and 'imap' modules follow a special initialization path, so they are always initialized directly.

-Module instances that are defined by the code itself ("implicitly defined") may be left uninitialized unless they are used.

-A single module instance can have one or more names.
-The first name is called "instance name" and is the primary one, it is used in logs.
-Other names are called "aliases" and only used by module.GetInstance (e.g. module instance can be fetched by any name).

-Some module instances are defined "inline" in user configuration.
-That is. their configuration block is placed right where they are used.
-These instances have no instance names and are not added to the global map so they can not be accessed by modules other than one that used ConfigFromNode on the corresponding config block.
-All arguments after the module name in an inline definition represent "inline arguments".
-They are passed to the module instance directly and not used anyhow by other code (i.e. they are not guaranteed to be unique).

 ## Error handling